-☐ Open the Diagnostics > Ports > Port Monitor dialog, CRC/Fragments tab. $\ \square$ Verify that the thresholds specified in the table concur to your preferences for port 1/1. ☐ Open the Diagnostics > Ports > Port Monitor dialog, Global tab. \square To enable the function, select the on radio button in the Operation frame. \square To allow the device to disable the port due to detected errors, mark the checkbox in the CRC/Fragments on column for port $1/1$.

-□ In the Action column you can choose how the device reacts to detected errors.
-In this example, the device disables port 1/1 for threshold violations and then automatically reenables the port. ▶ To allow the device to disable and automatically re-enable the port, select the value auto-disable and configure the Auto-Disable function.
-The value auto-disable only works in conjunction with the Auto-Disable function.
-The device can also disable a port without auto re-enabling. ▶ To allow the device to disable the port only, select the value disable port.
+☐ Open the Diagnostics > Ports > Port Monitor dialog, CRC/Fragments tab. $\ \square$ Verify that the thresholds specified in the table concur to your preferences for port 1/1. ☐ Open the Diagnostics > Ports > Port Monitor dialog, Global tab. $\square$ To enable the function, select the $on$ radio button in the Operation frame.
+To allow the device to disable the port due to detected errors, mark the checkbox in the CRC/Fragments on column for port 1/1. ☐ In the Action column you can choose how the device reacts to detected errors.
+In this example, the device disables port 1/1 for threshold violations and then automatically re enables the port.
+To allow the device to disable and automatically re-enable the port, select the value auto-disable and configure the Auto-Disable function.
+The value auto-disable onl works in conjunction with the Auto-Disable function.
+The device can also disable a port without auto re-enabling.
+To allow the device to disable the port only, select the value disable port.
 To manually re-enable a disabled port, highlight the port.
 Click the button and then the Reset item.
-When you configure the Auto-Disable function, the value disable port also automatically re-enables the port.

-Open the Diagnostics > Ports > Port Monitor dialog, Auto-disable tab.
-To allow the device to auto re-enable the port after it was disabled due to detected threshold violations, mark the checkbox in the CRC error column.

-☐ Specify the delay time as 120 s in the Reset timer [s] column for the ports you want to enable.
+When you configure the Auto-Disable function, the value disable port also automatically re-enables the port. ☐ Open the Diagnostics > Ports > Port Monitor dialog, Auto-disable tab.
+To allow the device to auto re-enable the port after it was disabled due to detected threshold violations, mark the checkbox in the CRC error column. ☐ Open the Diagnostics > Ports > Port Monitor dialog, Port tab.
+Specify the delay time as 120 s in the Reset timer [s] column for the ports you want to enable.
+Note: The Reset item lets you enable the port before the time specified in the Reset timer [s] column counts down.